Location: Olympia, Washington

 Washington Permanente Medical Group (WPMG) is a clinician-led, self-governed and independent multi-specialty group practice, providing care to the more than 700,000 Kaiser Permanente patients in Washington state.
 We work unencumbered by traditional health care obstacles and without silos; prioritizing people over profits, collaboration over ego, and driven by a singular goal: our patients' health.
 At WPMG, we take care of the whole person, with a team to address the fundamental, social, and emotional needs that contribute to total health.
 We are clinicians motivated by the desire to make a purposeful difference in the communities we serve, and in how health care is delivered.

-Kaiser Permanente-Washington Permanente Medical Group- is seeking a full-time 1.0 FTE Family Medicine Physician Assistantto join our Puyallup Medical Center primary care team in Puyallup, Washington.
+Kaiser Permanente-Washington Permanente Medical Group is seeking a full-time (1.0 FTE) Family Medicine Physician Assistant to join our Olympia Medical Center family medicine team in Olympia, Washington.

 As a condition of employment, all clinicians and employees are required to verify COVID-19 vaccination status.
 As part of the pre-boarding process and before starting work, you will be required to verify your vaccination status, and will be provided an opportunity to apply for an accommodation based on a religious or medical reason, if needed.